wangqiang8511/customized_mantl/roles/calico/README.rst

 You can use these variables to customize your Calico installation.
 For more information, refer to the :doc:`etcd` configuration.

+.. data:: etcd_image

+   Docker image of etcd

-.. data:: etcd_cluster_store
+.. data:: etcd_image_tag

-   ETCD cluster used for calico.
-Informat etcd://<ip1>:2379,<ip2>:2379,<ip3>:2379
+   Docker image tag of etcd

-.. data:: cluster_name
+.. data:: etcd_client_port

-   cluster_name is used for network name
+   Port used for etcd api